DataSF/datasf.github.io/blog/_posts/2018-02-27-part-2-how-to-monitor-your-open-data-portal.md

 description: >-
   In celebration of Open Data Day on March 3, 2018, we are releasing a 4 part series on how to manage an open data program.
-In Part 2, we discuss how we're monitoring our open data portal to improve quality and consistency of the open data service over time.
+In Part 2, we discuss how we're monitoring our open data portal to improve quality and consistency of our open data service over time.
 date: 2018-02-27 00:00:00
 categories: